Tuition and Expenses

 - All students pay fees in addition to tuition.
 These fees help pay for student activities, entry into sporting, musical and social events on campus.
 In addition, special fees may apply to some course work, parking, auditing, etc.

-- International students pay approximately $8,280 per year for tuition and fees.
+- International students pay approximately $8,500 per year (2 semesters) for tuition and fees.

-- Canadian students from Saskatchewan and Manitoba pay approximately $6,900 per year for tuition and fees.
+- Canadian students from Saskatchewan and Manitoba pay approximately $7,360 per year (2 semesters) for tuition and fees.

 Room and Board: